 You’ve Received a Literary Agent Request… But You’re Not Ready!

 Honey, every writer I’ve ever known has made this honest mistake.
-OF COURSE you queried prematurely.
+OF COURSE you queried prematurely and now you have a literary agent request for your full.
 Why?
 Because, even though I’ve been saying not to f-o-r-e-v-e-r, you didn’t believe me.
 That’s fine.
 I don’t take it personally.
 I know it’s not fun advice, so I know most people ignore it (or think they’re the exception).

-The only way to really learn this is to be in the situation and to have that light bulb go off in your head.
-Even with things you’ve been told a million, billion times, it never resonates until you’re staring at the manuscript you just queried around and seeing all the flaws and you have that sinking feeling in your gut.
+The only way to really learn this is to be in the situation where you’re sending a revision to a literary agent and to have that light bulb go off in your head.
+Even with things you’ve been told a million, billion times, it never resonates until you’re staring at the manuscript submission you just queried around and seeing all the flaws and you have that sinking feeling in your gut.